Leon Lundy

-Leon Lundy is a Bahamian politician from the Progressive Liberal Party.
+Leon Edwards Lundy is a Bahamian politician from the Progressive Liberal Party (PLP).

+Education

+Lundy attended Mangrove Cay High School.

 Career

 In the 2021 Bahamian general election, he was elected in Mangrove Cay and South Andros.
 On January 2, 2024, he was appointed Minister of State in the Office of the Prime Minister.
+He is a candidate in the 2026 Bahamian general election.